Lbraggioo/Local-Link-Shorter/README.md

 # Local-Link-Shorter
-A fully functionalway to enshorter your links locally
+A fully functional way to enshorter your links locally